 Is this not the cutest little display for the Raspberry Pi?
 It features a 2.8" display with 320x240 16-bit color pixels and a resistive touch overlay.
 The plate uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!

-It's designed to fit nicely onto the Pi Model A or B but also works perfectly fine with the Pi 2, Pi 3 or Pi 1 Model B+ as long as you don't mind the PCB overhangs the USB ports by 5mm
+The original version PID 1601 is designed to fit nicely onto the Pi Model A or B but also works perfectly fine with the Pi Zero, Pi 2, Pi 3 or Pi 1 Model A+ or B+ as long as you don't mind the PCB overhangs the USB ports by 5mm

 This design uses the hardware SPI pins (SCK, MOSI, MISO, CE0, CE1) as well as GPIO